ataraxao/cwa/Cooperative_Wealth_Agreement.md

 ---

 # EXHIBIT 2 — JOINT ASSET PROTOCOL (INCLUDING LLC-TITLED OPTION)
-*Conformed to V3; LLC-titling treated as advanced mode*

 ## Purpose
 This protocol governs Joint Assets purchased in whole or in part with Vehicle Account funds.

 Implementation Note (Simplification Preference).
 LLC-Titled assets are optional “advanced mode.”
 Default practice is Tenants-in-Common titling where feasible, because it is simpler to implement and audit.
-If the Parties elect LLC titling, they should ensure the Vehicle LLC documents clearly authorize sale/buyout steps consistent with Exhibit 4.
+If the Parties elect LLC titling, they should ensure the Vehicle LLC documents clearly authorize sale/buyout steps consistent with Appendix A (Implementation Paths) and any custodian requirements.

 ## 1. Definitions
 (a) **Joint Asset** means any vehicle, real estate, or other tangible asset purchased with Vehicle Account funds.